vttale/edns0-clientid/README.md

    OPTION-LENGTH:  2 octets per [RFC6891].
 Contains the length of the
       payload following OPTION-LENGTH, in octets.

-   IDENTIFIER-TYPE  2 octets, indicates the format of the CLIENT-
-      IDENTIFIER contained in the option.
-This document only defines the format for 3 different types of CLIENT-IDENTIFIER; namely, a 48-bit MAC address, an IPv4 address, or an IPv6 address.
-      Including the IDENTIFIER-TYPE indicator as part of the option allows for easy evolution of ECID to include other types of identifying addresses, such as EUI-48 or EUI-64 [RFC7042] or a DHCP Unique Identifier [RFC3315] and [RFC6355], as devices and needs change.
-The IDENTIFIER-TYPE could even indicate that the CLIENT-IDENTIFIER is a specially encrypted identifier that only the DNS Nameserver can decrypt.
-The following IDENTIFIER-TYPE values are defined.
-The values chosen correspond to the address family codes as assigned by IANA in [Address_Family_Numbers].
-      IDENTIFIER-TYPE 16389 (0x40 0x05), 48 octet MAC address
-      IDENTIFIER-TYPE 1 (0x00 0x01), 32 octet IP version 4 address
-      IDENTIFIER-TYPE 2 (0x00 0x02), 128 octet IP version 6 address Note
-      that some initial implementations MAY limit support to the IDENTIFIER-TYPE 16389 (48-bit MAC), with other defined IDENTIFIER- TYPE values simply reserved as described above.
+   ECID-DOMAIN  A variable length domain name that defines the context
+      in which the identifier should be interpreted, encoded in uncompressed wire format.

-   CLIENT-IDENTIFIER  variable number of octets, depending on the value
+   CLIENT-IDENTIFIER  A variable number of octets, depending on ECID-
+      DOMAIN.
+Its contents are opaque to this specification, only needing to be understood between a co-operating forwarder and full-service resolver.

-      of IDENTIFIER-TYPE.
-The IDENTIFIER-TYPE, and its corresponding CLIENT-IDENTIFIER, fields may be repeated in a single ECID option, increasing OPTION-LENGTH correspondingly.
-However, the same
+   The ECID-DOMAIN and its corresponding CLIENT-IDENTIFIER fields may be repeated in a single ECID option, increasing OPTION-LENGTH correspondingly.
+However, the same ECID-DOMAIN may not appear more than once.
-      IDENTIFIER-TYPE may not appear more than once.
-(This should be reflected in the packet diagram but I still have to hunt down whether there's a convention for that.

    All fields are in network byte order ("big-endian", per [RFC1700], Data Notation).